gajjararyan/Prompt-Task/README.md

 ## Data Requirements for Better Accuracy

-To get as close to perfect matching as possible, We want more than just names and types.
-The following table outlines key limitations and the corresponding data points needed to overcome them, with relevant sources for **India** and **Global** use cases.
+To get as close to perfect matching as possible, we need more than just names and types.
+The table below lists key challenges and the extra data needed to solve them, with sources relevant to both India and global use cases.
 Here’s what helps:

 | **Limitation**                    | **Required Data Point**                                 | **How It Improves Matching**                                                         | **Data Source (Global + India)**                                                      |
 | --------------------------------- | ------------------------------------------------------- | ------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------- |